New voter cards arriving soon

-Coffee County Collection Commission has announced that new voter cards are being mailed out.
+Coffee County Election Commission has announced that new voter cards are being mailed out.

 It may take a few weeks to get them all mailed out according to Andy Farrar at Coffee County Department of Elections.